openstreams/wflow/doc/wflow_emwaq.rst

    -  aggregation: if on, results from wflow_sbm will be aggregated from the cell to the subcatchment scale.

    Input or output staticmaps of wflow_sbm to use.
 The maps needed are:

    -  wflow_subcatch: map of wflow subcatchments.
 Serves as basis to define the extent of the model grid.
 Map used for the aggregation of results option.
    -  wflow_ldd: wflow local drain direction map used for pointer creation.
    -  wflow_gauges: map with points of interest where D-Emission/WAQ results will be saved.
 Map used for the aggregation of results option.
    -  wflow_reallength: map with the cell size (corrected with real latitude).
    -  wflow_pathfrac: fraction of the land part of the cell that is paved.
    -  wflow_waterfrac: fraction of the open water part of the cell.

    Settings for D-Emission/WAQ monitoring points or areas.
 Indicates the segments or zones where the emission water quality models sum and save the results.

    -  mon_points: selection of segments where results will be saved.
 Option segments will save the results for every segment of the model.
 Option gauges will save it for the compartments belonging to the points selected in the wflow_gauge map.
 The gauges option is not handled if aggregation option is on.
    -  mon_areas: selection of monitoring areas to aggregate results.
 Option subcatch will save results for the segments present in each subcatchment of the wflow_subcatch map.
 Option compartments will save it for the segments belonging in the same compartment type (e.g. by surface water).
 The subcatch option is not handled if aggregation option is on.

    Settings for the numbering of the model boundaries.
 Indicates if the boundary ID is set by boundary type (ex: one ID for atmosphere) or if it is set by boundary type and for each segment.

    -  bd_id: the default numbering is one ID per boundary type.
 If bd_id is set to segments then one ID per boundary type and per segment will be created.

+   Settings for the Delwaq run input file (.inp)

+   -  template_ini: the path to a template Delwaq input file to add to the coupling results.
+By default, no file is added.

    Additional parameters from wflow_sbm needing for data processing.
 Now only one parameter is needed:

    -  UStoreLayerThickness: same as in wflow_sbm.ini.
 It is needed in order for the python script to be able to handle the instates files of all the layers of the unsaturated store.

+-  outputstat_: similar to the outputcsv_ section of wflow_sbm ini file.
+This section prepare a list of files for Delwaq to generate statistics during its run (inputs for block 10).
+If several statistics have to be computed, several outputstat_ sections can be created (outputstat_0, outputstat_1...).

+   -  name: name of the created file.
+Resulting file will be "B10_nametime.inc"
+   -  start-period: the start time for which statistics are calculated (YYYY/MM/DD-hh:mm:ss).
+   -  end-period: the end time for which statistics are calculated (YYYY/MM/DD-hh:mm:ss).
+   -  output-operation: type of operation (example: STADSC).
+   -  substance: substance for which statistics are calculated.
+Several substances can be added using the names substance1, substance2...

 Running the coupling